cpans/phys211/README.md

 # phys211
-This also paid answer for the quiz and exams for the phys211
+This is paid answer for the quiz and exams for the phys211